minprog/app-studio/info/10 Syllabus.md

 after input from the teaching staff.
 Prior experience, remarkable effort, and upward trending may be considered.

-A retake of the final assignment is offered to students who have handed in all weekly assignments on time and have had each of those checked off in the week following submission.
-The deadline for the retake is generally one week after final grades are published.
+Retake policy.
+Likely: no retakes.

 ## Books

-No books are required for this course, but the books in the list below will be referenced from time to time to indicate useful sections.
+No books are required for this course, but the programming books below may be referenced from time to time to indicate useful sections.

 - Marko Gargenta and Masumi Nakamura, [*Learning Android*](http://shop.oreilly.com/product/0636920023456.do)